pstgi/sps-v3-documentation/Installation/setting-up-network-share.md

 1. Select the "Security" tab.
 1. Click *Edit* located under the top list.
 1. On the *Permissions for Imports* pop-up, click *Add*.
-1. Make sure that the name of the local server is selecred in the *From this location*.
+1. Make sure that the name of the local server is selected in the *From this location*.
 1. In the *Enter object name to select* enter *NT SERVICE\MSSQLSERVER* or *NT SERVICE\MSSQL$xxx*, where *xxx* is your SQL instance name.
 1. Click *Check Names* button.
 If you see another pop-up, select the name and click *OK*.